Alg-guy/Frieght-route-planner/README.md

 # Frieght-route-planner
-Create a route optimization algorithm with zero running costs
+Create a route optimization algorithm with zero running costs as an alternative to google maps, routific, mapbox, etc.

 A tutorial on how to create a route optimization algorithm using google's OR-tools and OSRM, learn from my mistakes and trials not just the "right" code.